pampa-labs/pampa-labs.github.io/docs/technical-writings/posts/ai-gaps.md

 ---
-title: AI’s First Day on the Job: Exposing the Gaps
+title: AI’s First Day on the Job - Exposing the Gaps
 date: 2024-11-12
 authors:
   - lpetralli
 comments: true
 ---

-# AI’s First Day on the Job: Exposing the Gaps
+# AI’s First Day on the Job - Exposing the Gaps

 Bringing AI into a company is like hiring a new employee — one that’s demanding, detail-oriented, and can’t rely on intuition.
 AI, like any new team member, needs everything explained clearly and thoroughly.